jonsteingrimsson/jonsteingrimsson.github.io/index.md

 author_profile: true
 ---

 I am an assistant professor in the Department of Biostatistics at Brown University (Email: jon_steingrimsson@brown.edu).
-My main methodological research interests are machine learning for health data, survival analysis, and design and analysis of clinical trials.

-My cv can be found here.
+My cv can be found <a href="CVWebsite.pdf">here</a>